-The objective of our executive compensation program is to attract, retain and motivate talented executives who are critical for the continued growth and success of Vericel and to align the interests of these executives with those of our shareholders.
+The objectives of our executive compensation program are to attract, retain and motivate talented executives who are critical for the continued growth and success of Vericel and to align the interests of these executives with those of our shareholders.
 To this end, our compensation programs for executive officers are designed to achieve the following objectives:

-- attract talented and experienced executives to join the company; - motivate, reward and retain executives whose knowledge, skills and performance are critical to our success; - ensure fairness among the executive management team by recognizing the contributions each executive makes to our success; - focus executive behavior on achievement of our corporate mission and short-term and long-term corporate objectives and strategy; - build a culture of "pay for performance"; and - align the interests of management and shareholders by providing management with longer-term incentives through equity ownership.
+- maintain a culture of "pay for performance"; - attract talented and experienced executives to join the company; - motivate, reward and retain executives whose knowledge, skills and performance are critical to our success; - ensure fairness among the executive management team by recognizing the contributions each executive makes to our success; - · focus executive behavior on achievement of our corporate mission and short-term and long-term corporate objectives and strategy; and - align the interests of management and shareholders by providing management with longer-term incentives through equity ownership.